enia-ardid/neural_data_analysis/README.md

 6. `TCA_decomp.ipynb`
 7. `slicetca_decomp.ipynb`

-> There is no QNN notebook in this repo.
-The documentation below covers exactly these seven notebooks.
+> The documentation below covers exactly these seven notebooks.
+There is an additional notebook that performs decoding analysis thorugh a 5-qubit QNN in the repo `quantum_machine_learning` taking the file qnn_data.pkl generated running `construct_tensors.ipynb`.

 ---